Web Site Logo

 Marc Lanctot

 Marc is a board game enthusiast and graduate student studying Artificial Intelligence with a focus on AI in games.
 Marc's blitz story is that he attended Justine's mixed Euro-Game Tournament (MEGA) at KingCon 2009 in Kingston and was blown away by how much fun it was.
 That summer, he proposed the same tournament format to Justin Mohareb.
-Marc maintains the web site, plans and runs tournaments.
+Marc is the former main organizer, but still maintains the web site and promotes the blitz electronically.

 Justin Mohareb